The gateway to new biological discoveries

 - Brochures: Novel insights into microbial and viral complexity.
 (2015)

-- Provider profile: Long reads yield complete microbial genomes and improved large genome assemblies at the Institute for Genome Sciences.
+- Service Provider and Core Lab Profiles: Long reads yield complete microbial genomes and improved large genome assemblies at the Institute for Genome Sciences.
 (2015)